 Analgesics and antipyretics may be required.
 Avoid aspirin and IM injections because of bleeding.

-- Hepatic failure is more common in Marburg HF and Ebola HF, as is DIC.
+- Hepatic failure is more common in Marburg HF and Ebola HF, as is disseminated intravascular coagulation.

 - In pregnancy, fetal loss exceeds 80%.

-- Deafness occurs in 25% of cases of Lassa fever, with half recovering some hearing after 3 months.
+- Deafness occurs in 25% of cases of Lassa fever, with half recovering some hearing after three months.

 - Acute kidney injury is an uncommon complication of VHF but acute renal dysfunction has been reported.

-- There are five different strains of Ebola HF: Bundibugyo, C(te d'Ivoire, Reston, Sudan and Zanre.
+- Mortality rates for Ebola vary from 50-90%.
+There are five different strains of Ebola HF: Bundibugyo, Côte d'Ivoire, Reston, Sudan and Zaire.
 Ebola Zaire is the deadliest known strain of the virus with a mortality rate as high as 90%.

 - A vaccine for Marburg HF is being developed.